laijackylai/canadianFires/ml/README.md

 9. Finalize the Model: After the specified number of boosting rounds is reached, or when a stopping criterion is met, XGBoost regression finalizes the model.
 The final prediction is the sum of predictions from all the constructed trees, each weighted by the learning rate.

+### How can XGBoost be ran in parallel

+XGBoost can be parallelized in multiple ways:

+- Parallelization within a tree: Operations like evaluating splitting points can be done in parallel within a single tree.
+- Parallelization across trees: Multiple trees can be built independently in parallel since they don't depend on each other's results.
+- Column subsampling: XGBoost supports feature subsampling, allowing different subsets of features to be processed independently in parallel.

 ### Best Params

 | Param            | Value | Description |